nham/wabbo/blog/2014/22aug_on_bananas.md

 It is interesting to note that without this first bug, I would not have discovered the original problem, nor would I have discovered that there was a problem with `TwoWaySearcher`.

-So that change fixed the problematic example I had found, but only by forcing that match attempt to use a different, simpler string matching algorithm which is (presumably) not broken.
+So that change fixed the problematic example I had found, but only by forcing that match attempt to use a different, simpler string matching algorithm which was (presumably) not broken.
 Because there were other examples that were broken even after my first fix, it was still necessary to diagnose the problem with `TwoWaySearcher`.
 In order to do that, I needed to know what the code was trying to do.
 Unfortunately, the code lacked comments describing which algorithm it was attempting to implement, so I looked at the [PR](https://github.com/rust-lang/rust/pull/14135) that introduced this code in order to try to get more context.
 From the PR:

  > This changes the previously naive string searching algorithm to a two-way search like glibc, which should be faster on average while still maintaining worst case linear time complexity.